Skawinka Skawina

 Skawinka Skawina (TKS Skawinka Skawina) is a Polish football club based in Skawina.
-They currently play in the Polish regional league, the sixth tier of the Polish football league.
+They currently play in the Klasa A, the eighth tier of the Polish football league system.

 History

-The beginnings of the club dates back to 1918, when two Kraków students, Madej Stanisław and Lisowski Franciszek, tried to train football in the city of Skawina.
+The beginnings of the club dates back to 1918, when two Kraków students, Stanisław Madej and FranciszekLisowski, tried to train football in the city of Skawina.
 Due to numerous failures, the issue of establishing the club was suspended for several years.
 It was only at the beginning of 1921 that a few football enthusiasts wanted to change this state of affairs.
 It was then that a clubhouse and a sports field were arranged.
 A request was also submitted to the KOZPN to accept the team as a member, and the club was officially founded 1922 by obtaining the membership.
-On May 10, 1925, the Skawinka ground was opened.
+On 10 May 1925, the Skawinka ground was opened.